peaBerberian/wasp-hls/README.md

   The Dispatcher is defined in the `src/rs-core/dispatcher/` directory.

-- **Rs bindings**: Define both TypeScript functions exposed by TS bindings but also "event listeners" (which are technically a part of the Dispatcher) which will be called by TS bindings on various events.
+- **Rs bindings**: Define JavaScript functions exposed by TS bindings.

   Rs bindings are defined in the `src/rs-core/bindings/` directory.